ansible/vscode-ansible/docs/development/server_code_structure.md

 ### Providers

-The implementation of all the language features for Ansible, such as semantics, auto-completion, validation, hover, and go-to definition, are present in this sub-folder.
+The implementation of all the language features for Ansible, such as semantics, auto-completion, validation, hover, and go-to definition, are in this sub-folder.

 ### Services

-All the language features utilize various Ansible binaries behind the scenes to work.
-The implementations and runners for various ansible binaries are placed inside this sub-folder.
+The language features use various Ansible binaries behind the scenes.
+Implementations and runners for these binaries are located in this sub-folder.

 ### Interfaces

-Different types and configurations used across the extension for various features are in this sub-folder.
+This sub-folder contains types and configurations used for different features across the extension.